Qiu Jin: Life while studying in Japan

-While still in Tokyo, Qiu single-handedly edited a journal, Vernacular Journal (Baihua Bao).
+While still in Tokyo, Qiu single-handedly edited the journal Vernacular Journal (Baihua Bao).
 A number of issues were published using vernacular Chinese as a medium of revolutionary propaganda.
 In one issue, Qiu wrote A Respectful Proclamation to China's 200 Million Women Comrades, a manifesto within which she lamented the problems caused by bound feet and oppressive marriages.
 Having suffered from both ordeals herself, Qiu explained her experience in the manifesto and received an overwhelmingly sympathetic response from her readers.
 Also outlined in the manifesto was Qiu's belief that a better future for women lay under a Western-type government instead of the Qing government that was in power at the time.
 She joined forces with her cousin Xu Xilin and together they worked to unite many secret revolutionary societies to work together for the overthrow of the Qing dynasty.

 Between 1905 and 1907, Qiu Jin was also writing a novel called Stones of the Jingwei Bird in traditional ballad form, a type of literature often composed by women for women audiences.
 The novel describes the relationship between five wealthy women who decide to flee their families and the arranged marriages awaiting them in order to study and join revolutionary activities in Tokyo.
 Titles for the later uncompleted chapters suggest that the women will go on to talk about “education, manufacturing, military activities, speechmaking, and direct political action, eventually overthrowing the Qing dynasty and establishing a republic” — all of which were subject matters that Qiu either participated in or advocated for.

 Life after returning to China

 Qiu Jin was known as an eloquent orator who spoke out for women's rights, such as the freedom to marry, freedom of education, and abolishment of the practice of foot binding.
 In 1906 she founded China Women's News (Zhongguo nü bao), a radical women's journal with another female poet, Xu Zihua in Shanghai.
 They published only two issues before it was closed by the authorities.
-In 1907, she became head of the Datong school in Shaoxing, ostensibly a school for sport teachers, but really intended for the military training of revolutionaries.
+In 1907, she became head of the Datong School, which Xu Xilin had established with the goal of developing revolutionaries.
 While teaching in Datong school, she kept secret connection with local underground organization—The Restoration Society.
 This organization aimed to overthrow the Manchu government and restore Chinese rule.